 Just because your pet is slowing down or seems stiff does not mean you can abandon exercise entirely.
 It might take a little more cajoling and encouragement to get Bella up off her dog bed these days, but that’s your responsibility as a pet owner.
 Even senior dogs need regular exercise in the form of walks or a game of tug-of-war.
 Playtime not only keeps their mind sharp, but keeping the muscles warm and flexible through exercise can also assuage their stiffness.

 It can be especially tempting to sneak table treats to your pet as they get older.
 Some might argue puppy dog eyes are nothing compared to the sweet gaze of an older dog!
 While the occasional human snack is fine for most pets, you need to be careful of your pet’s weight.
 While a few nightly treats slipped under the dinner table weren’t a problem in their fitter years, those same snacks might start to cause weight gain as your dog gets older.

 Also, your pet’s teeth might get more sensitive in old age, requiring you to change their dog food to a softer one or something with smaller pieces.
-Older dogs also appreciate the soft, chewy texture of our pet CBD Soft Chews for Dogs, which can make a better wellness option than table scraps for a daily treat.
+Older dogs also appreciate the soft, chewy texture of our pet CBD soft chews for calming or mobility support, which can make a better wellness option than table scraps for a daily treat.

 Provide an Accessible Environment